Areas of Practice

 - If the answer is yes, then what is the extent of the damages suffered?

-- Slip and Fall: In June of 2010, Governor Charlie Crist signed House Bill 689, a bill that could make slip and fall victim's cases harder to prove in Florida.
+- Slips / Falls / Premises Liability: In June of 2010, Governor Charlie Crist signed House Bill 689, a bill that could make slip and fall victims' cases harder to prove in Florida.
 Slip and fall accident cases require an attorney that is familiar with the changes in the laws surrounding the requirements that property owners must follow to protect visitors in Florida.
+This area of practice also is known as "premises liability."

-- Vehicle Accidents: The most common types of vehilce accidents are car, truck and motorcyle.
+- Vehicle Accidents: The most common types of vehicle accidents are auto accidents, semi truck crashes and motorcyle wrecks.
 But virtually any vehicle – from ATVs to golf cars to riding mowers – can cause serious injures, prompting a civil suit.

-- Medical Malpractice: According to the Bureau of Justice Statistics, medical malpractice cases are among the most difficult for the victim to win.
+- Medical Malpractice: According to the Bureau of Justice Statistics, these cases are among the most difficult for the victim to win.
 In such cases the burden is on the plantiff to prove that a doctor, lab or hospital was negligent in causing harm to an individual.

-- Wrongful Death: A wrongful death case can contain any category of personal injury above, as well as almost any other injury caused by negligence or inattention resulting in death.
+- Wrongful Death: A case involving wrongful death can contain any category of personal injury above, as well as almost any other injury caused by negligence or inattention resulting in death.

-In the majority of personal injury cases, negligence is to blame.
+In the majority of personal injury cases, your lawyer must prove negligence.
 Liability, or legal responsibility, takes different forms.
 In most personal injury cases, liability results from negligence.
 When a person acts carelessly or thoughtlessly or fails to act in a manner that a reasonable person is expected to act, and that person's actions cause someone harm, then the person who caused the harm is considered to be negligent.
 When someone's actions do not meet legally recognized standards of care to prevent causing harm to others, then the actions are deemed negligent, and that negligence assigns liability.
-When someone is liable in a personal injury case, he has at least some legal responsibility to the injured person.
+When someone is liable in an injury case, he has at least some legal responsibility to the injured person.
 Our lawyers can help prove the other party's negligence in your case.

 Other forms of liability exist that also result in personal injury.
 For example, some scenarios and certain injuries that result have a strict liability that is specified by law.
 Under Florida regulations, dog owners are strictly liable for any injuries caused by their dogs, regardless of the circumstances of the attack or the incident.

 Though accidents do happen, they usually happen for a reason.
 If that reason is completely or even partially someone else's fault, then you might be entitled to monetary compensation.
-For personalized representation, choose the Law Office of David M. Piccolo, P.A., he has more than 20 years of experience in helping people like you receive timely closure to an often painful chapter in your life.
+For personalized representation in West Palm Beach, choose us.
+We have more than 20 years of experience in helping people like you receive timely closure to an often painful chapter in your life.
 Personal injuries extend beyond the physical experience of discomfort, pain, loss of limb or loss of life.
 Damages also might include:

-Millions of Americans are forced to deal with the painful effects of serious car accidents each year.
-Victims of automobile accidents often are forced to suffer through excruciating pain as a result of injuries sustained in these accidents.
-Such injuries also could be detrimental to a victim's ability to earn income - in addition to having to deal with vehicle damage that often leaves the car inoperable.
+Millions of Americans are forced to deal with the painful effects of serious auto accidents each year.
+Victims of auto accidents often are forced to suffer through excruciating pain as a result of their injuries.
+Such injuries also could be detrimental to a victim's ability to earn income – in addition to having to deal with vehicle damage from the accident that often leaves the car inoperable.
 Many injuries are debilitating and prevent victims from returning to work after an accident, leaving already vulnerable victims and their loved ones in a bind during a time in which they already are facing challenging and painful experiences.

-In Palm Beach County, Florida, there are (on average) more than 15,000 traffic accidents reported each year.
+In West Palm Beach and around the County, there are (on average) more than 15,000 traffic accidents reported each year.
 These accidents leave thousands of victims and their loved ones desperate, and searching for ways to deal with the ensuing trauma.